 Instead of taking your whole degree course in France, you could spend your third year abroad in France as part of the Erasmus+ scheme or the British Council Language Assistantship programme.

-If France isn't your thing, why not look into the possibility of studying in Spain or Germany?
+If you don't fancy studying in France, why not look into the possibility of studying in Spain or Germany?
 If your only language is English you could consider taking a degree course in Europe that is taught in English.

 For most UK students, time spent in Europe is restricted to a third year abroad, usually as part of the Erasmus+ scheme or a language assistantship.
 But a significant number of students are choosing to complete their full degree course in a university on mainland Europe.